 Credit risk associated with trading and investing activities is managed through the Group's credit risk management process.
 The risk is mitigated through selecting counterparties of good financial standings and monitoring their activities and through the use of credit limits and when appropriate, by obtaining collateral.
 The Group's primary exposure to credit risk arises through its loans and advances to customers as well as from conduction of activities related to concluding finance lease contracts.
 The amount of credit exposure in this regard is represented by the carrying amounts of the assets on the balance sheet.
 The Group is exposed to credit risk on various other financial assets, including derivative instruments and debt investments, the current credit exposure in respect of these instruments is equal to the carrying amount of these assets in the balance sheet.
 In addition, the Group is exposed to off balance sheet credit risk through commitments to extend credit and guarantees.
-In order to minimize this risk, Group procedures are in place to screen the customers before granting the loans and lease contracts and to monitor their ability to repay the principal and interest during the duration of the loans and lease contracts and to establish exposure limits.
+In order to minimize this risk, Group procedures are in place to screen the customers before granting the loans and lease contracts and to establish exposure limits.